 On Friday 29th May we held a Celebratory Event at Macclesfield Town Hall to mark our 140th Birthday.

 Over 150 blind and visually impaired individuals attended the event, receiving advice and information from over 30 local and national organisations, including Guide Dogs for the Blind, Action for Blind People, Macclesfield Disability Information Bureaux, Macular Society, Age UK, Cheshire East Council’s Visual Impairment Team, Stroke Association, Rotary Macclesfield Castle, and many more, – with refreshments hosted by Inner Wheel Macclesfield Castle.

 Cllr Hilda Gaddum, attended in the afternoon as her first official engagement as Mayor of Cheshire East to draw the winners of Macclesfield Eye Society’s annual Grand Draw and present fundraising awards.

 Newly appointed Mayor of Macclesfield, Cllr Liz Durham, attended in the morning to meet exhibitors and attendees and to support the work of Macclesfield Eye Society.

 Macclesfield Eye Society (Macclesfield Society for the Blind) is an independent, registered Charity, which was established in 1875.
-The Society aims to encourage independence, prevent social isolation and offer support and information to visually impaired people in the Macclesfield/Wilmslow/Congleton/Poynton areas and rely on fund raising and donations to support our work.
+The Society enables people affected by sight loss to lead fulfilling lives at work, at home and in the community.

-This centre, at 15 Queen Victoria Street Macclesfield, displays and sells a selection of daily living aids and specialised living equipment, including:
+Our newly refurbished centre, at 15 Queen Victoria Street Macclesfield, demonstrates and sells a selection of daily living aids and specialised living equipment, including:

 - Talking Clocks